masoudmodabber/commons-protocol/docs/domain.md

 The long term direction of the protocol is progressively smaller geographic Commons that remain economically viable.

 Subdivision should occur only when both the local community and the local economy are capable of operating independently.

+Commons divide geographically rather than according to ideology, profession, or shared interests.

 Migration into a newly established Commons should always be voluntary.